 This means you must pre-sell some stories before you visit your destination.
 (I’ve written about this before, so you can read more about preselling articles before traveling in this post.)

 You can begin requesting travel writers perks as you start to get assignments.
 How do you know who to contact?
-You can often meet DMOs at conferences hosted by travel writers associations.
+You can often meet Convention and Visitors Bureau (CVB) representatives at conferences hosted by travel writers associations, or via their websites.

 Once you have rounded up some stories, the standard procedure is: